encord-team/encord-client-python/docs/source/tutorials/projects.rst

         }
     }

-The objects and classifications answer dictionaries contain classification 'answers' (i.e. attributes that describe the object or classification).
+The objects and classifications answer dictionaries contain 'answers', attributes that describe the object or classification.
 This is to avoid storing the information at every frame in the label dictionary.

 For the ``video`` data type, the ``labels`` dictionary contains a series of frames.